alovajs/alovajs.github.io/v2/api/cache.md

 - **Parameters**

-1. `matcher`: The value is method instance, method name string, method name regular expression.
-It can also be set to [method instance matcher](/v2/tutorial/advanced/method-matcher), which will meet the conditions.
-The first method instance queries cached data.
+1. `matcher`: The value can be a method instance, a method name string, or a method name regular expression.
+It can also be set to a [method instance matcher](/v2/tutorial/advanced/method-matcher), which queries the cached data of the first matching method instance.

-- **return**
+- **Return**
 Cache data, or return `undefined` if not cached.

 - **Example**